RayhanalKavey/NutriFoodie-HTML-CSS-Responsive-Project/content.md

 [Create simple form for users to sign up]

-Nutritive, tasty and hassle-free meals are waiting for you.
+Nutritive, tasty, and hassle-free meals are waiting for you.
 Start eating well today.
 You can cancel or pause anytime.
 And the first meal is on us!

 ### We have 2 pricing plans